 Why study Modern Languages - French?

-GCSE French is an interesting and varied subject.
-A range of topics are covered in your language classes, so as well as learning a language you also learn all about the culture and lifestyle of foreign countries; school life, food, travel, sports, famous people, traditions and customs.
+What will I learn?
+Is this the right subject for me?
+If you think you will enjoy: GCSE French is an interesting and varied subject.
+A range of topics are covered in language classes, so as well as learning a language pupils also learn all about the culture and lifestyle of foreign countries; school life, food, travel, sports, famous people, traditions and customs.
 Operating effectively in a global economy relies on the right language skills.
-Staff who can communicate at least conversationally, combined with an understanding of the local culture, can make all the difference in the conduct of business.
+Staff who can communicate at least conversationally, combined with an understanding of the local culture, can make all the difference in the conduct of business. communicating interactive lessons improving your memory skills exploring other cultures travelling abroad broadening your horizons learning creatively working with others learning a variety of topics new experiences and challenges are considering a career in business or marketing